bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 ## Substring search

-Substring search algorithms let us find the position of a substring `p` within a larger piece of text `t`.
+Substring search algorithms let us find the position of a search string or pattern `p` within a larger piece of text `t`.
+Suppose our library exposes them as [curried functions](https://en.wikipedia.org/wiki/Currying)

-The naïve or brute force algorithm loops through every character of search text and attempts to match the search string against the next `len(p)` characters encountered.
-It performs poorly for large input.[^2]

-We can do much better by using something like Rabin-Karp search.

-Suppose our library exposes substring search algorithms as [curried functions](https://en.wikipedia.org/wiki/Currying):

 $$
 f : p \mapsto t \mapsto i,
 $$

-where $i \in I$ if the substring is found, and $i = -1$ otherwise.[^3]
+where $i \in I$ if the search string appears as a substring in the text, and $i = -1$ otherwise.[^2]

 Example usage in Python: